jdittrich/userNeedResearchBook/text/allURBook.md

 other scheme will suffice as well.
 Just be sure that you know what you dealt with and with which you did not yet.

-You will notice already when filling the data in the structure that you need additional groups and principles and that some principles will need to be renamed.
+When filling the data in the structure that you will notice that you need additional groups and principles.
+In addition, some principles will need to be renamed.
 Just go ahead and make these changes if you feel they are needed.

 <div class="example">